The Lexicons define the Hebrew word Ruach to mean spirit and they define the

 25 branding for branding, wound for wound, blow for blow (Exodus 21).

-So God has a spiritual soul, so a soul can be a spiritual body too.
 If you put all of this together we see that

 Definition: A Body is a physical or spiritual vessel.
 In other words a human or angelic body.